BishopsLemma/Fall-2024-Student-Success-Prediction/executive_summary.md

 ## Modeling Approach

 As graduation is a binary target, we will use binary classification as our modeling approach.
-After an initial exploration with several different methods, we focused our effects on four models
+After an initial exploration with several different methods, we focused our efforts on four models

 - **Logistic Regression**: This will be our baseline model.
 - **Support Vector Classifier**: This will capture any non-linearity that is missed by logistic regression.